 Non-Monetary Compensation – Room and Board

-The Student Employment Office does not sponsor student employees for room and board, but some positions provide room and board as a non-monetary component of the student employees’ compensation.
+The Center for Career Services does not sponsor student employees for room and board, but some positions provide room and board as a non-monetary component of the student employees’ compensation.
 These students are required to adhere to the Community Conduct Code and all Residence Life policies to maintain their status as a “resident.”
 Failure to adhere to these policies may jeopardize the student’s ability to remain on campus.
 If a student whose housing is awarded as a condition of employment is dismissed from the residence hall, the hiring manager should initiate a Performance Intervention with the student and consider whether the student’s employment should continue (refer to Performance Intervention

 and Ending Employment